john-kurkowski/tldextract/README.md

     custom_cache_extract('http://www.google.com')

-If you want to stay fresh with the TLD definitions--though they don't change often--delete the cache file occasionally.
+If you want to stay fresh with the TLD definitions--though they don't change often--delete the cache file occasionally, or run

+    tldextract --update

 It is also recommended to delete the file after upgrading this lib.